IDIASLab/BigSem/README.md

 ## 📦 How to Access Tutorial Materials

 The GitHub repository for this tutorial is organized to help you easily navigate through the materials.
+Please refer to `setup_directions.md` for detailed setup instructions.
 Below is the structure of the repository:

 ### Explanation of Contents